 Your broker is allowed “a reasonable time” to execute your securities orders.
 However, if you asked your broker to sell a stock or if you had a stop loss order or something similar, and your broker failed to execute it in a timely manner, and the stock you were attempting to sell lost significant value during the delay, you might have a claim against your broker for failure to execute.
 Additionally, a claim may also arise if your broker refused to sell or dissuaded you from selling specific securities after you gave him or her instructions to do so.

 All FINRA member firms and managers within those firms are obligated to supervise their stockbrokers.
 They also have an obligation to review the statements relating to your securities investment and trading accounts for potential problems including unsuitable securities, unauthorized trading, and churning.
 In most situations where your broker has violated the securities laws and regulations, the broker's firm and manager may be liable for failing to supervise his or her activities as well.

-If you or a loved one has been harmed by stockbroker or investment fraud, please fill out the evaluation form on this website, call our office at (855) 345-1554, or email our experienced investment and stockbroker fraud lawyers today.
+If you or a loved one has been harmed by stockbroker or investment fraud, please fill out the evaluation form on this website or email our experienced investment and stockbroker fraud lawyers today.
 We'll evaluate your claim for no cost and help you get the justice you deserve.